rackerlabs/technical-blog/_posts/2019-11-15-sap-hana-mandate-what-does-it-mean-for-the-channel.md

 ### Introducing S/4HANA

 SAP Business Suite 4 SAP High Speed Analytical Appliance (S/4HANA) is a suite of next generation Enterprise Resource Planning (ERP) software that was launched in 2015.
 It is built on the High Speed Analytical Appliance (HANA) database.
-S/4HANA can be hosted on SAP's cloud product by any of the major cloud providers, or on datacenter/on-premise hardware.
+S/4HANA can be hosted on SAP's cloud product by any of the major cloud providers, or on datacenter or on-premise hardware.
 It is intended to replace SAP ECC/ERP.

 The SAP HANA database is very different from a traditional relational database.
 It is an in-memory computing platform.
 It stores most of its data in columns instead of rows, which allows for faster, near real-time analytic and computing capabilities.